avi-testhub/BideshiNepaliBot/README.md

 If the system detects an API quota limit (HTTP 429) or connection failure, it automatically reroutes the prompt to the local hardware.

+### 📂 Comparative Builds
+For transparency, both the legacy and current builds are available in this repository:
+* **`bot_old.py`**: The initial experimental build generated primarily via **ChatGPT**.
+* **`bot.py`**: The current stable build refactored with **Gemini Pro**, featuring the hybrid architecture and regional sentry logic.

+Comparing the two files highlights the iterative jump from basic translation logic to a more complex, multi-tool assistant.

 ---

 ## Core Feature Breakdown